Seagate/cortx-prvsnr/docs/protecting_os.md

 It’s also difficult to perform a replacement of the server in the field, since the complete reinstall of the OS will be required as well as partial re-provisioning of the appliance.

 **Note:** Currently swap partition is located on a volume on the enclosure.
-We have to ensure that the swap size is at least 10% of Mero’s metadata size.
+We have to ensure that the swap size is at least 10% of Motr’s metadata size.

 ## Proposed changes